-- B. Definiciones. ¿Qué es?

-- 1. un plato (dish) de lechuga y tomate

-- 2. una bebida alcohólica blanca o roja
+- 1. un plato de lechuga y tomate - 2. una bebida alcohólica blanca o roja

 In the later chapters of Puntos de partida, definition activities become more active, and students are asked to give simple definitions of new vocabulary items.
 By this point, they will have a large enough vocabulary to create reasonable definitions, as in Conversación B (p.
-439).
-In other definition activities a matching format is used (Conversación B, p.
-517).
+447).
+In other definition activities a matching format is used (Conversación C, p.
+525).